 Water Pump Specifications, Recommendations, Limitations

-First they left off the list some of the best aquarium and pond power head/ water pumps then their reviews were quite contrary to my extensive experience with these pumps in literally 100s if not thousands of aquariums over the years in my aquarium/pond maintenance business.
+Back to the review, many pumps are left of from popular "cool kids" reviews where there was clearly no professional consultation.
+These reviews often left off some of the best aquarium and pond power head/ water pumps then their reviews were quite contrary to my extensive experience with these pumps in literally 100s if not thousands of aquariums & ponds over the years in my aquarium/pond maintenance business.

 Basic Pump Types:

 I would like to start out that aquarium water pumps come in three basic designs: